Travel Guide

 1. The Havasupai check-in process and location changed

-The check-in process to hike to Havasupai in 2023 has completely changed from prior years.
-If you ever visited Havasupai before 2023, all hikers needed to check in at Supai village, 8 miles from the Hualapai Hilltop trailhead where the hike starts.
+The check-in process to hike to Havasupai in 2024 has completely changed from pre-COVID years.
+If you ever visited Havasupai before the pandemic shut down Havasupai in 2020, all hikers previously checked-in at Supai village, 8 miles from the Hualapai Hilltop trailhead where the hike starts.

 *Note: I recommend downloading an offline map since there is barely any cell service in Peach Springs, the trailhead, or in the Havasupai Indian Reservation.